EuclidOLAP/EuclidOLAP/README.md

-### An analytics engine that aggregates data in real time
+### An analytics engine that aggregates data in real time.